ksun4176/DiscordBot_Template/README.md

 - `package.json` and `tsconfig.json`: These files are used to configure Node.js
 - `src/`: This is where your bot code would live
    - `./app.ts`: Entrypoint of your bot
-   - `./DiscordHelper.ts`: Help set up your bot
-   - `./*Interface.ts`: Structure for interactions handled by your bot
+   - `./utils`: This contains files to help with set up of interactions from individual structure to registering/binding
-   - `./buttons/*`: All of your button interactions.
-When a new one gets added, you will need to update `./events/InteractionCreate.ts` as well
+   - `./buttons/*`: All of your button interactions
-   - `./commands/*`: All of your commands (NOTE: All commands in this directory and one subdirectory level deeper will be automatically handled by bot)
+   - `./commands/*`: All of your commands
-   - `./events/*`: All of your discord events (NOTE: All events in this directory ONLY will be automatically handled by bot)
+   - `./events/*`: All of your discord events
 - All other files are auto generated so they do not need to be touched.

 ## How to Use